MEDICAL PACKAGE TESTING

 Folding Cartons

 Folding cartons provide excellent secondary protection for individually packaged sterile products as well as multiple unit packs.
 For multiple unit packs, the carton can be designed as a dispenser carton by including a perforated area into the carton.
-The user exposes the product for easy removal by their customer using the perforated section.

-There are many styles of folding cartons, and numerous specialized features can be added to these design styles.
-Although some simple styles can be ordered off the shelf, most folding cartons used for medical products are custom designed to fit the product and to incorporate the specialized features which enhance the product presentation.
+There are many styles of folding cartons and numerous specialized features can be added to these design styles.
+Although some simple styles can be ordered off the shelf, most folding cartons used for medical products are custom-designed to fit the product and to incorporate the specialized features which enhance product presentation.
+A poor fit between the carton and the inner package/product may result in product damage, which can become more costly than using less-than-ideal off-the-shelf cartons.

 Shipping Containers

-Corrugated fiberboard is made up of two separate components, the linerboard and the medium.
+Corrugated fiberboard is made up of two separate components: the linerboard and the medium.
 The linerboard is the flat facing and the medium is the fluted paper glued between the liners.

-Shipping containers and folding cartons are defined first by style, second by the inside dimensions Length x Width x Depth, third by the material (flute style and pound test for corrugated) and finally if the carton is printed or plain
+Shipping containers and folding cartons are defined first by style; second by the inside dimensions length x width x depth; third by the material (flute style and pound test for corrugated) and finally if the carton is printed or plain.

 Documentation Support